thedefaultman/dropbox-large-file-uploader/README.md

 # Dropbox Large File Uploader GitHub Action

 This action uploads large files to Dropbox using the Dropbox API, handling file uploads in chunks and managing OAuth 2.0 tokens.
+I've had to go through many iteration of this for the sake of learning my mistakes.
+Please use the latest release.
+It should work :)

 ## Inputs